nus-cs1010/2324-s1/docs/guides/exercises.md

 All instructions below are meant to be run on the [PE hosts](environments.md).

-Every programming assignment and exercise has a unique ID.
-An ID is prefixed with either `as` (for an assignment) and `ex` (for an exercise) and is followed by a two-digit sequence number.
+Every programming exercise has a unique ID, prefixed with `ex` and is followed by a two-digit sequence number.

-We use [GitHub Classroom](https://classroom.github.com/classrooms/110090574-cs1010-22-23-s1) for managing the submission (including submissions history) and grading.
-You will have one code _repository_ for each of the assignments and exercises.
+We use [GitHub Classroom](https://classroom.github.com/classrooms/141557850-cs1010-23-24-s1) for managing the submission (including submissions history) and grading.
+You will have one code _repository_ for each exercise.

 The steps for completing a programming assignment/exercise are as follows:

 1. __Accept__: Upon release, log into your GitHub account registered with CS1010 and click on the given Web link to accept the assignment/exercise.
 This step would cause a repository to be created for you on GitHub Classroom, and a copy of the skeleton code and test data to be cloned inside that repository.
 The name of the repository is of the form `<id>-<username>`.
-For instance, `as01-ooiwt`.
+For instance, `ex00-ooiwt`.

 2. __Get__: On one of the PE hosts, run:
 ```
 ~cs1010/get <id>
 ```

-    For example, to get the 1st assignment, run `~cs1010/get as01`.
+    For example, to get the first exercise, run `~cs1010/get ex00`.
 This step would cause a copy of your repository to be cloned into the current directory on the PE hosts.
 You now have a copy of the code and test data on the PE hosts.

 3. __Solve__: Read the questions posted online and solve each question.
 More details, along with some best practices for solving the programming questions, are given below.
 Note that while there are ways for you to work on GitHub environment (using GitHub CodeSpace or VS Code) directly without logging into PE nodes, doing so is not recommended.
 During the practical exams, you are required to solve the programming questions in a sandboxed environment.
 The PE hosts emulate the practical exam condition closely.
 So it is important for you to become comfortable using the Unix CLI and Vim of the PE hosts.